VictorRodriguez/parallel-programming-lecture/labs/06/README.md

 ## Objective

-Make the students familiar with mutual exclusion objects (mutex).
-A mutex is a program object that allows multiple program threads to share the same resource, such as file access, but not simultaneously.
+Make the students familiar with Inter process communication.

+There are 2 types of process:

+* Independent Processes – Processes that do not share data with other processes.
+* Cooperating Processes – Processes that shares data with other processes.

+The cooperating process requires Inter process communication (IPC) mechanism.
+Inter-Process Communication is the mechanism by which cooperating process share data and information.
+The mechanism that will allow them to exchange data and information are the following:

+* Shared memory
+* Message Passing

+(Both examples here)

 # Requirements